bic-berkeley/psych-214-fall-2016/choosing_editor.rst

 Emacs hard to configure, largely because it is so powerful.
 We are very happy to help with this if you are interested.

+****
+Atom
+****

+Atom_ is another open-source text editor that describes itself as "A hackable text editor for the 21st Century".
+It has installers for OSX, Linux and Windows.
+It has many "packages" that can configure the editor in various ways, including setting it to use the same key combinations as vim_ (vim-mode_, ex-mode_) and emacs (emacs-mode_).
+It integrates with git_ version control out of the box.
+It has useful features for development, such as the ability to run code from the editor and return the results to the editor window (see the hydrogen_ package).

 *************************************
 Other editors that you might consider
 *************************************